top of page

 Although the postmark is Manley, NE, The Lofte has taken care to avoid the label of a particular community.
 The Lofte Community Theater season draws people of all ages, all economic levels, and all employment backgrounds annually.

-The Lofte operates as a non-profit organization as defined by the IRS and is run by a 17-member Board of Directors.
+The Lofte operates as a non-profit organization as defined by the IRS and is run by a Board of Directors.